logo

 Value of change in Dairy livestock

-Anticipating that there will be 14 fewer R 1 heifers, 34 more R 2 heifers and 28 fewer MA cows on hand at the end of the season.
+There will be 35 fewer R 1 heifers, 34 more R 2 heifers and 28 fewer MA cows on hand at the end of the season.

 Labour adjustment